 Yoni is the name of 100% GOTS certified organic cotton tampons, pads and panty liners.
 There is no perfume added, plastic or anything else added to the products, just organic cotton!
 For now, YONI ships to The Netherlands, Germany, Belgium and UK.

-In the comments below, I would love to hear your favorite brands that use GOTS certified materials!
+I would love to hear your favorite brands that use GOTS certified materials!